jonathanirvings/judgels-wiki/Home.md

-Welcome to Judgels (Judgment Angels) wiki!
+Welcome to Judgels wiki!
 This wiki is divided into 4 sections:

 ## [Introduction](https://github.com/ia-toki/judgels/wiki/Introduction-to-Judgels)

-This is an introduction to Judgels project.
-This is good for getting started to know about Judgels.
-Please read this section first.
+An introduction to Judgels project.
+Good for getting started to know about Judgels.

 ## Operator's Guide